 Edward De Bono is a legend in the creative thinking world.
 He was a well-known and respected pioneer of using our brains to think differently.

-He’s best known for inventing the term “lateral thinking” and his many books on how to improve the way we think.
+He’s best known for inventing the term “lateral thinking”, and his books on how to improve the way we think.

-One of those was Six Thinking Hats, which was very popular in the late 1980s and all through the 1990s.
+One of those was Six Thinking Hats, which was very popular in the late 1980s and early 1990s.

-In the book’s introduction, he claims Six Hats is the biggest breakthrough in thinking in 2,300 years.
-He compares it to the breakthrough in thinking that came from classic Greek philosophers like Socrates, Plato and Aristotle.
+The book’s introduction claims Six Hats is the biggest breakthrough in thinking in 2,300 years.
+It’s compared to the breakthrough thinking of classic Greek philosophers like Socrates, Plato and Aristotle.

 What is the Six Hats approach?

-His book outlines many benefits to this approach.
-There’s 3 that stand out :-
+There’s many benefits to this approach, but 3 stand out :-

-Firstly, the quality of the solutions are better.
-You get a richer, more rounded view when you look at a problem or decision from multiple perspectives (multiple hats).
+First, the quality of the solutions is better.
+You get a richer, more rounded view when you look at a problem from multiple perspectives (multiple hats).